med-material/unity-obs-screenrecord/README.md

 # unity-obs-screenrecord
-Script to automatically screen record unity projects for using (https://obsproject.com/)[Open Broadcaster Software (OBS)].
+Script to automatically screen record unity projects for using [Open Broadcaster Software](https://obsproject.com/) (OBS).

 This project provides a Unitypackage which can be used to start/stop OBS screen recording without interrupting Unity.
 It works by starting OBS in the background, using the following commandline: